tradecloud/tradecloud-docs-connectors/webhook-connector/order-events.md

 Buyer and supplier can resend order lines to their ERP system.

-Order lines can be synced from the tradecloud.nl to the the Tradecloud One platform.
+Order lines can be synced from the tradecloud legacy platform to the the Tradecloud One platform.

 | OrderEvent              | Webhook Configuration                        |
 | ----------------------- | -------------------------------------------- |